wintertideheir/ClimateChange/_posts/2020-07-10-genetics-merrel-1.md

 3. **What and why genotypes and phenotypes?**
    Merrel begins introducing genotypes and phenotypes.
-I can read a lot of hidden complexity between the lines and I wonder how
+I can read a lot of hidden complexity between the lines and I'm wary about the potential implications here.

 Let's see if we can keep these general themes and questions as we go forward.